 - Explore a different, and sometimes better, way of doing business.

-	If you said ‘yes’ to any of these, this course is for you.
+If you said ‘yes’ to any of these, this workshop is for you.

 - Economic developers who support business and community development.

 - Economic developers who want 2 points towards an Ec.D certification.

 - Elected officials connecting their community with new opportunities.

 - Business consultants with diverse clients and projects.